tristaaa/learnpy/README.md

 #### DIVIDE AND CONQUER

-&ensp;&ensp;Solve hard problems by breaking them into a set of sub-problems such that:
+Solve hard problems by breaking them into a set of sub-problems such that:
     - sub-problems are easier to solve than the original
     - solutions of the sub-problems can be combined to solve the original
 1) palindrome.py